Battle of Otonetë: Prelude and battle

 As Murad prepared his forces to launch a campaign against Hunyadi, who was in that year proclaimed regent of Hungary, he sent a force of 15,000 cavalry under Mustafa Pasha into Albania.
 The Turkish plan was to fight a war of attrition, pillaging the land and inflicting terror on the population, while avoiding pitched battle.
 Mustafa split his force into two and sent one contingent into combat while keeping the other in a fortified position: Otonetë.
 When Skanderbeg learned that the Ottoman army was split, he attacked Otonetë with 5,000 men.
 The camp was set in disorder as the Albanians pierced through, "turning it into a slaughterhouse".

 Aftermath

 5,000 Ottoman soldiers fell and 300 were made prisoners.
 The whole camp and its supplies fell into Skanderbeg's hands.
 After this defeat, Murad ordered Mustafa to defend the border and to not perform any actions which may cause another defeat.
-The year was successful for the Albanians except that Pal Dukagjini, one of Skanderbeg's closest and strongest allies died of natural causes.